+Low level of coverage

 Lack of waste management plan

 Lack of financial resources to implement the plan

-•••••••••••

 GRAČANICA/GRAÇANICË

 In Gračanica/Graçanicë, the regional company Pastrimi is responsible for waste collection.
 Waste is collected two times per week from containers and is transported with truck.
 One of the trucks used for waste transportation was received as a donation to the municipality from USAID and it is in a very bad condition.
 Its condition is so bad that the driver and coordinator in charge of that unit said that it would hardly be able to pass technical inspection for next registration.
 The other truck used is property of the company Pastrimi and it is in a little bit better condition.
-According to municipality officials, 203 tons of waste per month is collected in Gračanica/Graçanicë.
+According to municipality officials, 203 tons of waste per month is collected in Gračanica/ Graçanicë.
 Waste is collected in all of Gračanica/Graçanicë's territory and 100 percent of the population is covered by the service.
 The cost of the service is almost 5.00 Euros per household.
-Municipality officials did not know the exact percentage of the tax that gets collected but stated that a very small percentage of customers pay for the service.
+The total payment is around 2,700 Euros, indicating that a very small percentage of customers pay for the service.

-Waste is deposited at the public regional land-fill in Obiliq/Obilič.
+Waste is deposited at the public regional landfill in Obiliq/Obilič.
 Municipality officials are not aware if anything else happens to the waste after being deposited in the landfill as the landfill is outside of their territory.
-Currently, in the municipality of Gračanica/Graçanicë, there are 21 illegal landfills.
+Currently, in the municipality of Gračanica/ Graçanicë, there are 21 illegal landfills.
 The officials stated that they are trying to turn one of the landfills into a transfer station.
-The municipality does not have the required funds and human resources
+The municipality does not have the required funds